AOMSK/GeoCal/README.md

 # Geometric Calculator
-A program to draw and calculates geometric shapes.
+A program to calculate and draw geometric shapes.
+This program is created with the intention to help people of all ages to learn geometry.

+# The Main Code is GeoCal.py.
+The other files are scraps used while developing the program.

 ### Currently Supports
 - [x] Squares